-I recently indulged in the unfortunate pastime of witnessing a group of men successfully perpetuating notions of male ignorance, casual patriarchy and making asses of themselves in the general scheme of things on a Facebook post.
-The author had put up an article about the myth of the female orgasm, how she had personally faked it on most occasions and how the average male's notions of sex are far too influenced by porn, so much so that any hope of a man pleasuring a woman are already irretrievably lost.
-The article came from personal experience, but it's an all too familiar story and if we were to draw up stats, I'm pretty certain that you'd find this to be as universal and verifiable as gravity.
-To the men who read the post, this was a scathing indictment- an indictment that they chose to respond to with indifference, anger and a smattering of a couple of token sexist remarks.
+I recently indulged in the unfortunate pastime of watching a group of men perpetuate ignorance, casual patriarchy and generally making asses of themselves in a Facebook post.
+The author had put up an article about the myth of the female orgasm, how she had personally faked it on most occasions and how porn influences men's notions of sex, so much so that any hope of a man pleasuring a woman is already irretrievably lost.
+The article came from personal experience, but it's an all too familiar story.
+If we were to draw up stats, I'm pretty sure you'd find this nearly universal and verifiable as gravity.
+To the men who read the post, this was a scathing indictment that they chose to respond to with indifference, anger and a smattering of a few token sexist remarks.

 "You haven't had sex with the right guy ;)".

 "LOL.
 You're a feminist, no wonder."

 This spectacular line of defence continued for a while, with no one acknowledging the irrefutable points made in the article.
 Misogyny online has become somewhat pedestrian, almost routine, expected.
 What actually shocked me was how men genuinely felt that they give women orgasms.
 Which made me wonder, should we be faking our orgasms?
 Isn't it ultimately detrimental?
 Won't the act of not pretending it help us take our orgasms back?

 There are myriad reasons women fake their orgasms, most of which come from the vagaries of life, and men seldom accommodate these simple vagaries.
 Fatigue and just not feeling in the mood - these reasons are unacceptable in patriarchal chambers.
 Then there come more complex reasons; not wanting to upset your partner, or just the fact that most women don't experience orgasms through vaginal intercourse, and the fact that men don't get what it takes to gratify a woman.